Nazanin-hub/Stock-Analysis/README.md

 ### Stock Performance Between 2017 And 2018

 The below tables compares some stocks in terms of their total daily volumes and their yearly return in 2017 and 2018.
-The total daily volumes column shows the total number of traded shares for each stock.
+The total daily volumes columns show the total number of traded shares for each stock.
 The VBA code that I wrote to calculate the total daily volumes is as follows:

      Dim tickerindex As Single
        tickerindex = 0